Organic Coffee: A Guide to Buying Better BeansCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 For the sake of simplicity, we will be talking about USDA certification.
 However, you should know that there are other organic certifications in different regions that have separate certification processes.

 To be USDA certified a farmer must have been practicing complete organic-approved production for at least three years.
-That means no non-organic agrochemicals or pesticides for at least that period of time.
+That means no non-organic agrochemicals or pesticides for at least that period.
 Then, the rest of the supply chain must also be certified as having proper, organic-friendly practices.
 For roasters, that involves having specifically dedicated roasting equipment as to not “contaminate” the organic beans.

-Unfortunately, for small batch roasters, it is difficult to have seperate equipment for that purpose.
+Unfortunately, for small-batch roasters, it is difficult to have separate equipment for that purpose.
 So many will opt to either only produce organic coffees or simply forgo the entire organic market altogether.